 It can be used to fund eligible capital (so for physical things like equipment) and revenue costs (so for things like training, petrol costs).

 Eighteen very worthy projects were funded by our Coronavirus Community Food Fund between April and July 2020, giving out a total of over £29,487.
-The fund was then closed to applications.
+The fund was then closed to applications, and revived when further Coronavirus restrictions came in November 2020.
+Find out all the projects that have been funded so far.

 How much can you apply for

-You can apply to the Covid-19 Community Food Fund for between £500 and £2,500.
+You can apply to the Coronavirus Community Food Fund for between £500 and £2,500.
 Grants must be spent within 3 months.

-For grants below £500, and for projects not related to food, please see the Covid-19 Prompt Action Fund we are joint funding with Devon County Council.
+For grants below £500, and for projects not related to food, please see the Covid-19 Fund we are joint funding with Devon County Council.

 Who can apply